A Whiter Shade of Pale: Year-end charts

+Release history

 Other charting versions

-A cover by The Hesitations reached just number 100 (2 weeks) on the Billboard charts in 1968, but did better in Canada, reaching number 83.
+A cover by The Hesitations reached number 100 on the Billboard charts in 1968, and number 83 in Canada.

-Another version by R. B. Greaves made number 82 in the Billboard charts in 1970, and number 85 in Canada.
+Another version by R. B. Greaves reached number 82 in the Billboard charts in 1970, and number 85 in Canada.

+The Box Tops recorded a cover of "Whiter Shade of Pale" that was included in their 1967 album The Letter/Neon Rainbow.